Aspire5/Weather-Forecast-Application/README.md

 ## How to run and use

+- Clone this repo, open it in either VS Code or Android Studio.
+(Expecting that you have Flutter & Dart plugins installed already, if not you can easily find a tutorial to do that online)
-- you can simply build an apk using - 'flutter build apk' and install it in your android device to run the app.
+- open terminal in your VS Code or Android Studio and simply build an apk using - 'flutter build apk' and install it in your android device to run the app.

 - Application is extremely easy to use.
 After the splash screen ends, the Home screen will appear.
 - Home screen provides user with two dropdowns, the one auto-populated with 'India' by default is to select and change the country